August 15, 2024

 These include:

-• Employee Share Option Plans (ESOPs): These plans give startup employees the right to buy company shares at a fixed price in the future.
+Employee Share Option Plans (ESOPs): These plans give your startup employees the right to buy company shares at a fixed price in the future.

-• Revenue Approved Profit Sharing Schemes (APSS): This scheme allows employers to allocate shares to employees, and tax is deferred until the shares are sold or transferred.
+Revenue Approved Profit Sharing Schemes (APSS): This scheme allows you to allocate shares to your employees, and tax is deferred until the shares are sold or transferred.

-Employers can further enhance their benefits package by offering various additional perks and incentives, such as:
+You can further enhance your benefits package by offering various additional perks and incentives, such as:

-Keep these factors in mind when designing an employee benefits program:
+Keep these factors in mind when you’re designing an employee benefits program:

 When creating a benefits plan, be realistic about your financial limitations.